db47h/grog/README.md

 ### Tweaks

+- make sure that that the GC does not trigger in the main loop.
 - faster glyph cache map
 - add hints/tips to text package: like "for readable text, don't draw fonts at non-integer x/y coordinates"
 - The built-in features should require OpenGL 2.1 only (by making mipmap generation optional).
 Is it worth it?